EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/Appendix/Reflections/index.md

 **1. Need to learn more coding**

-Since not everyone in our team was familiar with lots of coding in C language, we needed to make our subsystems work.<br><br>
+Since not everyone in our team was familiar with lots of coding in C language, we needed to make our subsystems work.
+We learned that embedded systems require a lot of coding and it is very integral part of this course.<br><br>

 **2. Connecting with different microcontrollers**